Skin, Hair, Teeth and Eyes

 Eczema

+What is Eczema?
 Eczema (also known as atopic dermatitis) is a skin condition that causes dry, red, itchy, and rough skin.
 It's one of numerous varieties of dermatitis.
 The skin barrier function is damaged by eczema.
-Because of the lack of barrier function,...
+Because of the lack...

 Read More